Déclaration de transparence relative à l'esclavage moderne

 Protection des droits de la personne

 VS&Co s'engage à respecter les droits de la personne.
-Our guiding philosophy on human rights is based on the following international frameworks:
+Our guiding philosophy on human rights is based on adhering to the following international frameworks:

-In addition to the frameworks above, our practices with regard to human rights draw from the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the OECD Due Diligence Guidance for Responsible Business Conduct (RBC) and the United Nations Global Compact.
+In addition to the frameworks above, our practices regarding human rights draw from the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the OECD Due Diligence Guidance for Responsible Business Conduct (RBC) and the United Nations Global Compact.

 While we continue to improve our human rights protections throughout our value chain, there are several key milestones worth noting: